TRACING WILLIAM ADAMS' FOOTSTEPS

 www.explore-izu.com

-Suruga-kuni, the home of Tokugawa Ieyasu.
-Ito, on the east coast of the Izu Peninusla and towered over by Mount Fuji.
+Suruga-kuni, home of Tokugawa Ieyasu, at Ito on the east coast of the Izu Peninusla, with Mount Fuji.

 Site in Ito where William Adams built two galleons for Tokugawa Ieyasu.